-Marco and I have now lived in the UK, Italy, India and Vietnam together, we have both mastered a new language and truly believe that through travel you can educate yourself about the world immersing yourself in other cultures, pushing yourself into unfamiliar situations.
+Marco and I have now lived in the UK, Italy, India and Vietnam together, both of us mastered new languages during our time abroad.
+Our belief is that through travel you can educate yourself about the world and immersing yourself in other cultures, pushing your own beliefs and limitation by experiencing unfamiliar situations.

-During our travels, we have experienced all types of tourism.
-What we have discovered over the past 18 years, responsible, sustainable and slow travel is the future , not only to preserve our natural environments but also local cultures and livelihoods.
+Over the past 18 years, we’ve experienced all types of tourism and have realiased that responsible, sustainable, and slow travel must become the norm not only to preserve our natural environments but also local cultures and livelihoods.

-Around the world, we have sp depth to local hotel owners and tour operators and there number one complaint is that the masses always choose the same popular destinations in a country.
+Around the world, we have spoken to local hotel owners and tour operators and there number one complaint is that the masses always choose the same popular destinations in a country.
 Which in turn means that the government spends money on the infrastructure to one particular area.

 This means that huge swathes of other beautiful parts of a country are completely bypassed and missed.
 Which in the long term, creates a situations where one particular popular tourist destinations becomes too busy and smaller less popular destinations don’t receive any significant tourist footfall which then affects the local economy and livelihoods.